rpede/MobileProgramming24/_backend_as_a_service/chat1.md

 Fire up the app to verify that everything works.

-You can run multiple instances to simulate two persons talking to each other.
+You can run multiple instances to simulate two people talking to each other.
 Or you can login with one user, write a message, then logout, register another user an view the message.